indicozy/wmtm/README.md

 ### Bugs
 * rofi everywhere is broken, I guess an update broke something
+* Brightness and Volume buttons are not working
 * In MacOSBigSur, rofi is not working in VM
 * In resources files, you cannot name archives with spaces!
+* GTK apps still need 20 seconds to turn on
-* Potential: tar.\*z and zip files are being opened differently
+* Potential: tar.?z and zip files are being opened differently
+* Automatic Logout not tested

 ### Notes
 Yes, I'm lazy af
 * [Greetd](https://git.sr.ht/~kennylevinsen/greetd) -> Login Manager
 * [greetd-gtkgreet](https://git.sr.ht/~kennylevinsen/gtkgreet) -> GTK-based addition for Greetd